Skip to Content

 1. Texas State may terminate or re-assign the employee to a position without procurement responsibilities, if possible, at the direct supervisor’s discretion.

 2. approval for an exception or an extension to the Texas State procurement training and certification requirements are on a case-by-case basis.
-The request is to be routed through the appropriate divisional vice president or cabinet officer and concurrence is obtained in writing from the vice president for Finance and Support Services after consultation with the associate vice president for Financial Services and director of Procurement and Strategic Sourcing.
+The request will have to be routed through the appropriate divisional vice president or cabinet officer and concurrence will be obtained in writing from the executive vice president for Operations and Chief Financial Officer Services after consultation with the associate vice president for Financial Services and director of P&SS.

 7. REVIEWERS OF THIS UPPS